Poland's rights commissioner on faultlines of divided country

 “The ministry backed off, of course, but in the long term such a signal leads to a reduction in the number of people willing to engage in public debate (...) because we don’t know what the consequences there may be,” Bodnar said.

 PiS’s support is riding high ahead of a national election scheduled for Oct.
-13. It has taken advantage of robust economic growth in central Europe’s largest economy to implement a generous programme of social spending, while its defence of traditional values is popular with many Poles.
+13. It has taken advantage of robust economic growth in central Europe’s largest economy to implement a generous program of social spending, while its defense of traditional values is popular with many Poles.

 However, Bodnar said a PiS ambition to curb foreign media ownership if it wins another term could further muzzle public criticism of the government.